yeojz/otplib/README.md

 ## Notes

 - This is an orphaned branch, separate from the main repository history
-- Uses pnpm for package management, consistent with the main repository
+- Uses `npm` for development dependencies
+- Uses `npm install --no-save` for installing otplib packages to keep `package.json` clean
 - Tests use Node.js built-in test runner (no external test framework required)
 - TypeScript type checking ensures type definitions are correct